ossobv/planb/README.rst

 =======

 PlanB backs up your remote SSH-accessible files using rsync to a local ZFS storage.
 Manage many hosts and host groups.
-Automate daily, weekly, monthly and yearly backups with snapshots.
+Automate hourly, daily, weekly, monthly and yearly backups with snapshots.

 ------------